MSt in Applied Criminology, Penology and Management

 Feedback

-Detailed written feedback is provided for all six assessed elements.
+Detailed written feedback is provided for all five assessed elements.
 Oral feedback is provided following oral presentations.

 Year Two